nil1729/contact-keeper/README.md

 2. _`MongoDB`_ used for Database to store data.
 3. _`ExpressJS`_ is used as Backend Framework.
 4. _`React JS`_ is used as frontend Framework for building SPA.
-5. _`Bootswatch Yeti Theme`_ is used as CSS Framework and the website is Responsive for all Devices.
+5. _`Bootswatch united Theme`_ is used as CSS Framework and the website is Responsive for all Devices.
 6. _`JWT`_ is used for Authentication purpose.
 7. Token will be stored in `Local Storage` of Client Browser.
 8. Encrypt passwords with `bcrypt`
+9. Add Some Transition Effects to Contacts using `react-transition-group`.

 ---